Rassan1/Portfolio/README.md

 # Portfolio

-A collection of my software projects.
+A collection highlights some of software projects I've worked on.

 ## Java101: Object-Oriented Programming:
 **Type:** Java Coursework project